 If accessory, aftermarket or "custom" tires and wheels are installed and are of a size different than the original tires and wheels, chains in some cases CANNOT be used.
-Snow chains cannot be used on those models fitted with all-season tires 225/50 R16 or 225/45 R17 or 225/40R18.
 Sufficient clearances between chains and brakes, suspension and body components must be maintained.

-· Some strapon type chains will interfere with brake components and therefore CANNOT be used.
+$\cdot$ Some strapon type chains will interfere with brake components and therefore CANNOT be used.